smtd-pat/tech-suite-manual/dante.md

 ## Important Reminders

-- **You should rarely need to use Dante for your routing.** The default preset allows you to make 99% of your patch via the physical patch bays in the Machine Room and Control Room.
 - If you decide to make major changes to device configurations on the Dante network, please load the default preset at the end of your session.
 - Please refrain from renaming devices as this can disrupt subscriptions and stop presets from loading correctly.
 - When loading the default preset, please take care you are not interrupting someone else’s session.